spinsphotonics/.github/profile/README.md

 ### Acknowledgments

-SPINS Photonics Inc sincerely thanks the generous and continued support of ARPA-E under the DIFFERENTIATE program.
+SPINS Photonics sincerely thanks the generous and continued support of ARPA-E under the DIFFERENTIATE program.